workindia/Applozic-Android-SDK/INTEGRATION-DOC.md

     //If any failure in registration the callback  will come here }};

-User user = new User();
+ApplozicUser applozicUser = new ApplozicUser();
-user.setUserId(userId); //userId it can be any unique user identifier user.setDisplayName(displayName); //displayName is the name of the user which will be shown in chat messages user.setEmail(email); //optional user.setAuthenticationTypeId(User.AuthenticationType.APPLOZIC.getValue());  //User.AuthenticationType.APPLOZIC.getValue() for password verification from Applozic server and User.AuthenticationType.CLIENT.getValue() for access Token verification from your server set access token as password user.setPassword(""); //optional, leave it blank for testing purpose, read this if you want to add additional security by verifying password from your server https://www.applozic.com/docs/configuration.html#access-token-url user.setImageLink("");//optional,pass your image link new UserLoginTask(user, listener, this).execute((Void) null);
+applozicUser.setUserId(userId); //userId it can be any unique applozicUser identifier applozicUser.setDisplayName(displayName); //displayName is the name of the applozicUser which will be shown in chat messages applozicUser.setEmail(email); //optional applozicUser.setAuthenticationTypeId(User.AuthenticationType.APPLOZIC.getValue());  //User.AuthenticationType.APPLOZIC.getValue() for password verification from Applozic server and User.AuthenticationType.CLIENT.getValue() for access Token verification from your server set access token as password applozicUser.setPassword(""); //optional, leave it blank for testing purpose, read this if you want to add additional security by verifying password from your server https://www.applozic.com/docs/configuration.html#access-token-url applozicUser.setImageLink("");//optional,pass your image link new UserLoginTask(applozicUser, listener, this).execute((Void) null);
 ```

 If it is a new user, new user account will get created else existing user will be logged in to the application.